What's the best thing you've done for your health?

 Are you looking for information about the Alaska Obesity Prevention and Control Program, its services, publications or data?
 Click here.

 Alaska’s children need to get out and play, 60 minutes every day, for the best health possible.
-Learn about the department’s Play Every Day campaign that is getting Alaska families moving.
+Learn about the department’s Play Every Day campaign, that is getting Alaska families moving and choosing healthy drinks like water and low-fat milk.

 There are many ways to fill your plate with healthy fruits and vegetables in Alaska — no matter the season.